Is it really duck season somewhere?

-Small groups or individuals not wanting to travel alone or mix groups may instead choose to join one of GetDucks.com’s hosted hunts.
+Small groups or individuals not wanting to travel alone or mix groups may instead choose to join a GetDucks.com’s hosted hunts.
 Our experienced staff regularly hosts Argentina duck hunts, Mexico duck-brant combo hunts and new exploratory destinations.

 May I bring my own retriever?

 Absolutely!
-Our US and Canada hunting operators understand that your obedient retriever adds to the experience.
+But ask first.
+Most hunting operators understand that your obedient retriever adds to the experience.
 Many even have dog runs set aside especially for clients.
 All operators reserve the right, however, to ask that your retriever be kenneled if disrupting hunt quality, or if upland hunting, to run their bird dogs also if they know the area holds more game than what is being found.
 If hunting in mixed groups, it is acceptable to use your retriever or pointer only with the consent of all hunters involved.
 If transporting your pet via commercial airlines, please be aware of Pet Travel policies vary by airlines.
 Most no longer transfer pets with bag.
 Consult with your outfitter and airline for more details.

 Do I take my favorite shotgun to South America and Mexico or use theirs?

-By all means take your own firearm if your prefer.
+By all means take your own firearm when possible if your prefer.
 Many traveling hunters find it far more convenient to use lodge rentals than to travel through customs and various airports with their own.
 Laws pertaining to firearm import and export are becoming increasingly cumbersome.
 Temporary firearm permits in Argentina are about $100 (depending on exchange rates), and may be included in certain package provisions (refer to hunt details).
 All represented Argentina dove hunt and Argentina duck hunt lodges have a fine selection of Benneli and Beretta semi-autos and over-under shotguns in 12- and 20-gauges available to rent.
 Our Mexico operators provide free use of shotguns in their package offerings, as the regulations for attaining firearm permits in Mexico is cumbersome and expensive.
 Some countries (such as Peru) do not allow firearm import.

 Why do ammunition prices sometimes differ from advertised rates?

 Advertised ammunition prices are current and reflect most recent lodge purchases, but may fluctuate among lodges due to their inventory cycle.
 Ammunition prices have surged higher because of the high demand for metals worldwide.
-The price of lead, for example, increased from $0.42/pound to over $1.60/pound last September.
+In 2020, components and powder became scarce globally.
 Increased energy costs globally have likewise increased ammunition production and delivery costs.
 We can see these price increases on US store shelves, too!
 As lodge ammunition inventory is depleted, increased replacement costs result in marginally increased per-box costs for hunters.

 How many birds will I shoot?

 Depends.
 How good of a shot are you?
 GetDucks.com advocates only the legal and ethical take of waterfowl and game birds, and we represent only those outfitters that agree.
 Migratory game bird laws with respect to take, possession and transportation are strictly enforced.
 Period.
 We hunt wild birds only.
 Weather and migrational patterns are critical to optimal shooting.
 During Canada waterfowl hunts and Mexico duck hunts, the daily bag limits are far more generous than in the United States, but are finite.
 In South America, for example, bag limits vary among the lodges, with daily limits between 30 to 50 ducks or 100-125 cartridges per hunter per morning imposed.
 Mexico dove hunting provides the highest volumes shooting opportunity in North America, rivaling Argentina but at a huge savings.